Tuesday, February 28, 2012

 From the Satanic Rites demo, this is "Eurynomos"

-In 1984, however, Martin Ain had joined the band on bass and became a major contributor to the sound of Hellhammer.
+In 1984, however, Martin Ain joined the band on bass and became a major contributor to the sound of Hellhammer.
 The resulting demo was Satanic Rites.
 The raw, dirty edge is still present, but there's a little more of the vicious speed associated with black and death metal.
 After this demo, Hellhammer went on to release their one proper studio release: the EP entitled Apocalyptic Raids.

 "The Third of the Storms," from 1984's Apocalyptic Raids